sandman8654/OpenStudent/docs/project/people.md

 # People

-Student Insights is a collaboration.
+Open Student is a collaboration.
 Educators and administrators at the Somerville Public Schools are teaming up with technologists and community members who want to help the school system and its students.

 Here are a few members of the Student Insights team: